gpopesc/ytuner/README.md

 This build was tested with a *Pioneer N-50A*.

 The original website, pioneer.vtuner.com, is no longer functional and has been completely abandoned.
-# Ytuner has revived my network player!
+# Ytuner has revived my network player *Pioneer N-50A*!

 >git clone https://github.com/gpopesc/ytuner.git
 >